dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/config.rst

 ``PREFERRED_URL_SCHEME``          The URL scheme that should be used for
                                   URL generation if no URL scheme is available.
 This defaults to ``http``.
+``JSON_AS_ASCII``                 By default Flask serialize object to
+                                  ascii-encoded JSON.
+If this is set to ``False`` Flask will not encode to ASCII and output strings as-is and return
+                                  unicode strings.  ``jsonify`` will
+                                  automatically encode it in ``utf-8``
+                                  then for transport for instance.
+``JSON_SORT_KEYS``                By default Flask will serialize JSON
+                                  objects in a way that the keys are ordered.
+This is done in order to ensure that independent of the hash seed of the dictionary the return value will be consistent to not trash external HTTP caches.
+You can override the default
+                                  behavior by changing this variable.
+                                  This is not recommended but might give you a performance improvement on the
+                                  cost of cacheability.
+``JSONIFY_PRETTYPRINT_REGULAR``   If this is set to ``True`` (the default)
+                                  jsonify responses will be pretty printed
+                                  if they are not requested by an XMLHttpRequest object (controlled by
+                                  the ``X-Requested-With`` header)
+``JSONIFY_MIMETYPE``              MIME type used for jsonify responses.
+``TEMPLATES_AUTO_RELOAD``         Whether to check for modifications of
+                                  the template source and reload it
+                                  automatically.
+By default the value is
+                                  ``None`` which means that Flask checks
+                                  original file only in debug mode.
+``EXPLAIN_TEMPLATE_LOADING``      If this is enabled then every attempt to
+                                  load a template will write an info message to the logger explaining the
+                                  attempts to locate the template.
+This
+                                  can be useful to figure out why templates cannot be found or wrong
+                                  templates appear to be loaded.
 ================================= =========================================

 .. admonition:: More on ``SERVER_NAME``